raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 customers.
 You're management might think it's a minor problem to loose a "few" customers.
 But I am talking about those few "customers" who recommended your hardware for a very long time.
+And the latter context is not restricted to "Linux"-community, you also have a lot of windows customers with very good technical knowlege.
+You are going to disaffect them by some of your latest policies, too.

-It's even a question of time, when the opensource community has its own firmware for the IR-Transmitter.
+It's even a question of time, when the opensource community has its own firmware for the IR-transmitter.
 Would you sue any customer for doing things with _their_ property?

 So why are you kicking the OSS-development at all in the teeth instead of carry on binding them to your products?
-I am against dependencies in general, so you might ask yourself, why I ask you **such** a question.
+I am against dependencies in general, so you even might ask yourself, why I ask you **such** a question.